 About Rob Epstein

 For the film Paragraph 175, Epstein received the FIPRESCI Award at the Berlinale Film Festival as well as the Grand Jury Prize for Directing at the Sundance Film Festival.

 He is also the recipient of four national Emmy Awards, three Peabody Awards, multiple GLAAD Media Awards, a Guggenheim Fellowship, the OUTFEST and Frameline Awards, and the Pioneer Award from the International Documentary Association.

-HOWL, starring James Franco, is an exploration of Allen Ginsberg’s famous 20th century poem of the same title.
-The film screened at the 2010 Berlinale Film Festival and was competing for the Golden Bear as well as being selected as the opening-night film in competition for the Grand Jury Prize at the Sundance Film Festival.
+HOWL (2010), starring James Franco, is an exploration of Allen Ginsberg’s famous 20th century poem of the same title.
+The film screened at the 2010 Berlinale Film Festival and competed for the Golden Bear as well as being selected as the opening-night film in competition for the Grand Jury Prize at the Sundance Film Festival.

 Epstein's work has been shown not only in theaters and on television but also at prestigious gallery spaces and museums throughout the world such as MOMA in New York, the Institute of Contemporary Art (ICA) in London, and the Walker Art Center in Minneapolis.